MoserMichael/dockerdashphp/notes/notes-talk.md

 > 4 R root        13     1  0  80   0 -  1603 -      05:01 pts/0    00:00:00 ps -elf
 ```

-The container doesn't know about any process running on the host operating system, there is just the shell and ps running!
+The container doesn't know about any process running on the host operating system, there is just the shell and the ps process running (that one is listing all the running processes)
 You can see that this is not a real operating system - there are no daemon processes running in the background, just the shell and ps (ps is the command that is listing the processes)
 On a full setup or virtual machine one would also see common daemon procsses like ```init``` or ```systemd``` - but here on a docker contaiener there is nothing of that sort.